Agroecology, Water and Food Sovereignty MScStudy level: Postgraduate

 Policies and Institutions for Food and Water Sovereignty – 15 credits

 This module aims to introduce you to a range of progressive thinking and actions that are oriented towards food and water policymaking, and institutions.
-Adopting a ‘real-world’, people-centered, bottom-up approach, it will locate contemporary struggles for food system transformation at different scales, and in their wider policy and institutional contexts.
+Adopting a ‘real-world’, people-centred, bottom-up approach, it will locate contemporary struggles for food system transformation at different scales, and in their wider policy and institutional contexts.

 Global Processes for Water Sustainability and Resilience – 15 credits

 This module is concerned with identifying and understanding the fundamental processes that underpin environmental systems and their relevance to the pursuit of water sustainability and resilience.
 The module will encourage you to develop a deeper understanding of environmental and societal processes, how human behaviour can influence these processes and the ways in which modified processes impact on both natural and human systems.
-Assessment: 3000 word Technical Report.

 Community Self-Organisation and Resilience – 15 credits